 If the academic unit includes separate programs or areas (for example, undergraduate and graduate programs),the unit should recommend external reviewers who are most appropriate for specified programs or areas.
 The academic unit should take care to recommend reviewers who will provide a balance in representing the programs and areas of the unit.

 The academic unit, in nominating external reviewers, should attempt to maintain a balance in gender and minority representation.
 The academic unit may also indicate priorities and preferences with regard to the strategic make-up of the review team, which the Provost's Office will take into consideration.

 Academic units must disclose in writing to the Office of the Provost any possible, potential conflicts of interest for an external reviewer in conducting the program review, including:

 Former or current mentors or friends of faculty members, faculty members or administrators who are currently employed or who have been employed at Chapman University, or who have applied for positions or are likely to apply for positions at Chapman University Faculty members or administrators from academic programs and universities in immediate competition with the programs of the academic unit and Chapman University.

-Academic units should NOT contact the individuals recommended, or solicit vitae or biographical information from potential external reviewers, until the Office of the Chancellor has selected the external reviewers.
+Academic units should NOT contact the individuals recommended, or solicit vitae or biographical information from potential external reviewers, until the Office of the Provost has selected the external reviewers.
 Premature contact with potential external reviewers may create an awkward situation for the university and for those individuals not invited to serve as external reviewers.

 The Office of the Provost, in selecting reviewers generally adhere to the following criteria, although in some circumstances may warrant exceptions (e.g. reviewers not from academia, bur from professional or industry settings, and reviewers from out of state in case of niche programs, etc.):

 - The reviewer must have an outstanding record of current scholarship and experience in the discipline